If you’re new to the blogging world, you might not have come across the term “guest posting” yet.

 But what’s this?
 You keep seeing the same blog link pop up on high-authority websites?
 And some of these websites have a super high Domain Authority (DA) score?

-Hey, this must mean that the blog that they’re all linking to must also be kind of credible, right?
+This must mean that the blog that they’re all linking to must also be kind of credible, right?
+Right.

-Hence, as the Google algorithm, you’re more likely to trust this blog because of all of the “link juice” and move it up in your SERPS.
-Winner.
+Hence, as the Google algorithm, you’re more likely to trust this blog because of all of the SEO link juice.
+As a result, you’ll move it up in your SERPS and simultaneously increase it’s DA score.
+Win-win.

 If you need a full, detailed breakdown on how to write and optimise blog posts for search engines, the “Superstar Your Blog Post SEO” eBook has got you covered.